Witnesses under 18 years old

 A complaint is made to the Gardaí that identifies the child or young person as a victim of, or witness to, a crime.
 A Garda officer then interviews the child or young person.

-- Interview the defendant about what the child or young person has said and send the file to the Director of Public Prosecutions, or
+- Interview the accused about what the child or young person has said and send the file to the Director of Public Prosecutions, or

-- Charge the defendant with an offence or
+- Charge the accused with an offence or

-- Issue a summons for the defendant to appear in court.
+- Issue a summons for the accused to appear in court.

 The Director of Public Prosecutions

-The DPP makes an independent decision about whether or not to proceed with the prosecution, which means that the child or young person may or may not be required to give evidence.
+The DPP makes an independent decision about whether to proceed with the prosecution, which means that the child or young person may or may not need to give evidence.

-In some cases involving sexual offences, the judge may decide that members of the public should not be allowed in court.
+In some cases involving sexual offences, the judge can decide not to let members of the public into the court.

-This means that your child does not have to go into the courtroom or see the defendant.
-When evidence is being given by a child through a live TV link, the judge and the barristers in the court do not wear wigs or gowns.
-The judge may decide that the questions should be asked through an intermediary (for example a social worker) and that they should be asked in a way that is appropriate for the age and mental ability of the witness.
+When you give evidence by live video-link, the judge and the barristers do not wear wigs or gowns in court.
+The judge can decide to let an intermediary (for example, a social worker) ask the questions.
+The questions should be asked in a way that is appropriate for the age and mental ability of the witness.

 Video recording of statements

-- The child witness must be available for cross-examination by the defence at the trial following the playing of the tape (although cross-examination may be via television link and using an intermediary).
+- The child witness must be available to be cross-examined by the defence after the video is played at the trial (cross-examination may be by video link and using an intermediary)

-- The prosecution must serve notice of its intention to admit a videotaped interview in evidence and must give the accused a reasonable opportunity to view the videotape.
+- The prosecution must serve notice that it plans to admit a videotaped interview in evidence and must give the accused a reasonable opportunity to view the videotape

-- An edited version of the videotape may be played to the court but only if the accused consents and the judge allows it.
+- An edited version of the videotape may be played to the court, but this can only happen if the accused agrees to it and the judge allows it

-Ultimately, it is at the discretion of the trial judge whether to allow a videotape to be admitted in evidence.
-The judge has to consider whether there is any risk that the admission of the videotape will result in unfairness to the accused.
+Ultimately, the judge decides whether a videotape can be admitted in evidence.
+The judge considers whether admitting the videotape will be unfair to the accused.